Rami-Sabbagh/TPTMicroLua/UserManual.md

 * `tick()`: Waits for the next powdertoy tick, and resets the qoute counter.
 * `sleep(n)`: Sleeps for `n` number of powdertoy ticks.
 * `spark(pin)`: Sparks a pin with the given id (The pin's TMP property value, press `d` for debug view).
+- You can also pass a table with pins numbers, to spark them at the same tick.
 * `bool = isSparked(pin)`: Returns if a pin is sparked or not.
+* `setColor({red,green,blue}): Sets the LMPU pixel color, values go from 0 -> 255.
+- Can be called with no args to restore the default color.

 ### Standard Lua Libraries: